abdullahbas/Data-Augmentation/README.md

 ﻿# Here I showed augmentation  of images with and without bounding boxes using PyTorch, Tensorflow, Albumentations and Imgaug.
 # Enjoy !
+#
-# You can find bbox augmentation outputs in imgaug and albumentations folders.
+You can find bbox augmentation outputs in imgaug and albumentations folders.
 I looked bbox augmentation on tensorflow and PyTorch but I couldn't find any.
 May be there is not but I am not sure.
 I think someone who wants to create CV models should use PyTorch+Albumentations.
+Also, I have to say that you shouldn't use that much of augmentation.
+I set the probabilities of augmentations relatively high because of the visualization purpose of this repo.
+If you use that much augmentation your model will converge very slow.
+Furthermore, I am not sure if it will become more robust or worser.
 **
 Augmentation is a very effective method to make your method more robust.
 As a matter of fact if you try to create models that Works quite well you should consider to use data augmentation.
 #